 The Town has formally designated more than a dozen properties under Section 29, Part IV of the Ontario Heritage Act.
 Each heritage designated property has a designating bylaw.
-The list of designated properties (Protected Heritage Property) in Saugeen Shores is provided in Table 2.
+Many of the designated properties are recognized for their associations with significant people, industries or organizations in the Town.
+The list of designated properties (also known as "Protected Heritage Property" per Provincial legislation) in Saugeen Shores is provided in Table 2.